Last Updated on Feb 26th, 2024 by Renu Dahiya, Leave a Comment

 Planning a trip with your family and kids can be a bit confusing and exhausting.
 You’ll be bombarded with queries like what do I need to fly with my child?
-Does my child need ID to fly?
+Do kids need ID to fly?
 Can my child fly alone?
 All of this can be very stressful.
 But don’t worry – we’ve you covered.
-Shared below are some important pieces of information and details that will help you successfully navigate the obstacles you may face at the airport so that you and your kid can have a hassle-free and smooth trip.
+Shared below are some important pieces of information and details related to ‘Do minors need ID to fly or not?’ that will help you successfully navigate the obstacles you may face at the airport so that you and your kid can have a hassle-free and smooth trip.

 Please be noted that each airline has individual rules regarding ID requirements and some might ask an ID proof for children to travel.
 So, it is advisable to carry one ID proof of child to be on the safer side.

+Now, that we have the answer to ‘Do children need ID to fly?’, it’s time to know the Minors’ ID requirements for air travel.
 The major problem any parent would face at the airport with kids is while getting through security.
-So, it is always better to plan ahead and come well prepared to avoid security and customs issues.
-Let’s know what documents/IDs every parent must have when traveling internationally with minors/kids.
+So, it is always better to plan ahead and come well-prepared to avoid security and customs issues.
+Let’s know what do minors need to fly & documents/IDs every parent must have when traveling internationally with minors/kids.

 Suggested Read: Requirements for Passport Photo in USA